kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The projected release date.

-Therefore, through the advanced options, users can find inmates who have served their time, escaped inmates, death row inmates, inmates undergoing a pre-trial diversion program, inmates out on probation, parole, and under community supervision.
+Users may search for inmates who have served their time, escaped inmates, death row inmates, inmates undergoing a pre-trial diversion program, inmates out on probation, parole, and under community supervision.

 How To Find A Federal Inmate In Kentucky?

 Users may find federal inmates with the inmate locator tool by providing an inmate’s name or number.
-The BOP allows users to provide any of four known inmate numbers:
+The BOP allows users to provide any of the four known inmate numbers:

 • Bureau of Prison Registration (BOP) register number